Fit as a Mama Bear

 Cut store-bought and make your own!
 This dairy-free caramel sauce is so creamy and indulgent you’ll never opt to buy it again.
 With only 4 ingredients this caramel sauce is easy to make and contains no cream, butter, or coconut sugar!

-It thickens up in the fridge and is a delicious topping for smoothies, cupcakes, and ice cream.
+It thickens up in the fridge and is a delicious topping for a chunky monkey smoothie, first birthday cupcakes, and dairy free protein ice cream.
 Whip up a batch of dairy-free caramel sauce and watch as simple recipes become indulgent.

 Thick, creamy, and dairy-free!
 Drizzle this easy caramel on top of your favorites and make them even better.